US leading Indicators: Indicating Recovery Is Not Real

 Crash or Correction?

-US Economic Leading Indicators: Article Overview
+US Leading Indicators: Article Overview

 In summary, the US economic recovery is illusory and is being propped up by the Federal Reserve’s massive injection of money into the market and low-interest rates.
-The reliability of US leading indicators such as the Baltic Dry index has also been called into question, making it necessary to take a contrarian approach to the markets.
+The reliability of US leading indicators such as the Baltic Dry Index has also been called into question, making it necessary to take a contrarian approach to the markets.

 Contrarian trading involves buying stocks when they are undervalued and selling them when they are overvalued, and it requires discipline and a long-term perspective.
 Additionally, using mass psychology and contrarian investing can help deal with the wrong data coming from US leading economic indicators such as the Baltic Dry index and unemployment rate.